'Deepfakes' rattle South Korea's tech culture | DW | 22.01.2021

-In high-tech South Korea, there is growing public outcry over the emergence of deepfake pornography and chatbots taught dirty words.
+In high-tech South Korea, there is growing public outcry over the emergence of deepfake pornography and chatbots being taught "dirty" words.

 South Korea is one of the most technologically advanced and adept societies in the world, consistently ranking in the top positions in terms of mobile phone penetration, internet speeds and the consumption of online media, games and apps.